For visiting our website.

 Chester was born 9 weeks early weighing just 3lbs.
 His first 50 days were spent in Neonatal Intensive Care Unit where we learned that he had damage to the white matter of his brain.
 He was later diagnosed with Quadriplegic Cerebral Palsy affecting all 4 limbs.

 This means that his gross motor functions are severely impaired and that he has “spasticity” (extreme tightness of his muscles) preventing him from being able to move in the way he wants, resulting in unusual movement patterns.

 Through hard work and physio we have already managed to significantly improve Chester’s mobility.
 He has exceeded expectations but the spasticity in his muscles still prevents him being able to do most things that other children do.

 Why we need to Fundraise

-We have been advised about a surgery called Selective Dorsal Rhizotomy (SDR) that has been improving the lives of children like Chester all around the world and began the lengthy assessment process.
-SDR isn’t widely available in the UK yet and has strict criteria for NHS funding.
-We are yet to have an answer here in the UK but the US think that he would massively benefit from having the surgery.
+We have been advised about a surgery called Selective Dorsal Rhizotomy (SDR) that has been improving the lives of children like Chester all around the world.

-Whether we have to fundraise for the surgery itself in the US or can have it on the NHS, this is a massive operation and Chester will require an intense rehab period of 2 years where he will need physio 3 times per week as well as continuous work at home including the purchase of a lot of equipment that we currently don’t have.
+This is a massive operation and Chester will require an intense rehab period of 2 years where he will need physio 3-5 times per week as well as continuous work at home including the purchase of a lot of equipment that we currently don’t have.
 He will also need intensive therapy and strengthening pre-op to ensure the procedure has the best possible outcome - all of which doesn’t come cheap.